 10 simple things that made Christmas magical

 What has changed dramatically is how much money the nation spends on Christmas.
-In 2016 it’s forecast Brits will spend over £22 billion, over half of which will be on presents.
+In 2018 it’s forecast that grandparents across the nation will spend £2,299,800,000 on presents for the little ones.

 Here we look back fondly to the days when Christmas was simpler but by no means less magical.